Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 Duke Stats and Trends

-- In Duke's six games this year, it has four wins against the spread.
+- Duke has four wins against the spread in six games this season.

-- The Blue Devils have yet to cover the spread this season when underdogs by 10.5 points or more.
+- The Blue Devils have been underdogs by 10.5 points or more one time this year and have not covered the spread once.

-- Duke's games this season have gone over the total in three out of six opportunities (50%).
+- Duke's games this season have hit the over three times in six opportunities (50%).

-- The Blue Devils put up 31.5 points per game, three more than the Cavaliers give up (28.5).
+- This season the Blue Devils average three more points per game (31.5) than the Cavaliers surrender (28.5).

-- Duke is 3-0 against the spread and 3-0 overall when the team records more than 28.5 points.
+- When Duke records more than 28.5 points, it is 3-0 against the spread and 3-0 overall.

-- This year the Blue Devils have turned the ball over 10 times, six more than the Cavaliers' takeaways (4).
+- The Blue Devils have turned the ball over 10 times this season, six more turnovers than the Cavaliers have forced (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.